CoryParsnipson/sfml-test/README.md

    * need to redo facade on sfml drawable objects, because it is super bad

 * Serialize map into an xml file instead of reading from handmade text file.

-* Put game specific scenes and game specific commands in a different folder hierarchy

 * Flesh out UI compositor classes
    * need to decide a way to specify fixed percentage positioning etc?